edgedb/edgedb/docs/datamodel/objects.rst

 cannot be changed or masked with a different :ref:`computable
 <ref_datamodel_computables>` expression.

 Object types can *extend* other object types, in which case the extending type is called a *subtype* and types being extended are called *supertypes*.
 A subtype inherits all links, properties and other aspects of its supertypes.
+It is possible to :ref:`extend more than one type <ref_eql_sdl_object_types_inheritance>` - that's called *multiple inheritance*.
+This mechanism allows building complex object types out of combinations of more basic types.

 ``std::Object`` is the root of the object type hierarchy and all object types in EdgeDB extend ``std::Object`` directly or indirectly.